andreimitea30/Licenta/README.md

 These are large-amplitude full-body motions where the body skeleton alone is highly distinctive.
 Adding 42 noisy hand nodes per frame (most often partially detected, often zero-padded when out of view) gave the graph convolution more low-signal nodes to integrate over, diluting the body's discriminative content.
 The model gained capacity at the cost of focus.

-The unified takeaway: **a symmetric body+hands ST-GCN trades off body precision for hand awareness.** The diagnostic's bimodal distribution is preserved but the modes have shifted - hand-mediated classes have moved up, body-only classes have moved down, and the histogram total stays the same. v5 is not a strict improvement over v4; it is a *differently specialised model with a different strength profile*.
+The unified takeaway: **a symmetric body+hands ST-GCN trades off body precision for hand awareness.** The diagnostic's bimodal distribution is preserved but the modes have shifted - hand-mediated classes have moved up, body-only classes have moved down, and the histogram total stays the same. v5 is not a strict improvement over v4; it is a specialised model with different strengths.

 ---